Target, Walmart, importer sued for toxic levels of lead in toys

 The parts had lead levels of 120 to 980 parts per million, the attorney general's office found in two separate investigations in 2015 and 2016, according to a statement.
 The federal limit for children's products is 100 ppm.

-Lead is hazardous to almost every system in the body, and symptoms of lead poisoning are often difficult to spot, according to the Centers for Disease Control.
+Lead is hazardous to almost every system in the body, and symptoms of lead poisoning are often difficult to spot, according to the Centers for Disease Control and Prevention.
 Children are particularly vulnerable to the dangerous effects of lead.

 “No parent should have to worry that their child’s toy may be toxic,” Underwood said.